reflectoring/reflectoring.github.io/_posts/2020-10-24-spring-boot-specification.md

 }
 ```

-`JpaSpecificationExecutor` interface adds required functions which will allow us to execute the Specification.
+`JpaSpecificationExecutor` interface adds required functions which will allow us to execute the `Specification`.

 To mention a few: